Tokyo: Top 10 Things To Do

 Hyokeikan

-This grand building, commissioned to commemorate the wedding of a prince, houses special exhibitions.
+The grand Hyokeikan was commissioned to commemorate the wedding of a prince and now houses special exhibitions.

 Hyokeikan